 As scientists, Registered Nutritionists do not follow trends or the latest fads, but generate evidence-based, safe and effective nutrition-based support and translate complex scientific theory and research findings into practical and accessible advice and information to inform their clients on how best to improve their health.

-What do registered nutritionists do?
+What do registered nutritionists actually do?

 Registered nutritionists are professionals qualified in evidence-based nutrition science.
 They can have a wide variety of career choices such as working in academia, research, healthcare, the food industry, sports & exercise, Government, non-government organisations, public health or as a self‐employed nutritionist.
 They are qualified to advise on the complex mechanisms by which diet can be used to promote health, increase exercise performance and prevent many types of diseases at a population or individual level.

-Registered nutritionists can help individuals and groups achieve their health goals, meet their nutritional requirements and prevent them from developing diet-related diseases such as type 2 diabetes, high blood pressure and heart disease.
+Registered nutritionists can also help individuals and groups achieve their health goals, meet their nutritional requirements and prevent them from developing diet-related diseases such as type 2 diabetes, high blood pressure and heart disease.
 They use nutrition and lifestyle interventions based on scientific evidence.
 They also use psychological tools and advanced communication skills to take the personal circumstances of their clients into account in order to tailor their advice to ensure it can be successfully integrated into the client’s day-to-day life.